We're Not Living in a Computer Simulation, New Research Shows - Slashdot

 Re: (Score:2)

-Yeah, but it also rules out simulations that we might come up with
+It rules out simulations that anything within this universe, no matter how advanced, could come up with.

-Which is rather meaningless since we're nowhere near advanced enough to run such a complex simulation.
-We're closer to the technical abilities of a dog than we are a species capable of simulating something like the universe.
+There is no reason to believe that our Universe has the same physical laws as the "higher" Universe that is simulating us.
+Video game simulations do not rigorously recreate physics, and focus more on entertainment than accuracy.

-Would it be meaningful to rule out any simulation a dog might come up with?
+The study in TFA actually is a evidence FOR a simulation, since obviously the simulators added this constraint to prevent "nested" simulations from overloading their servers.

 We simply would not be capable of knowing if we're simulated as our own thought processes would in fact be governed by the same rules of the system we're attempting to prove or disprove.